 On Facebook, we recorded a +10.6 points awareness lift (+6.3 points over benchmark), while on Twitter the awareness of the series increased +17 points (+13 over benchmark) after our campaign.
 Younger audiences on YouTube appeared to be extremely receptive to trailer media that we showed on Youtube, driving awareness lift of +7.3.

-The integrated campaign wasUsing our publisher partner’s social media was equally successful.
+Using our publisher partner’s social media was equally successful.
 As example,

-Q Digital’s LGBTQIA sites Queerty and LGBTQ Nation also partnered with us.
-For each paid display impression, they provided a matched amount to several LGBTQ non-profits.
-This partnership generated 3MM+ impressions, plus 3MM additional impressions to LGBTQIA non-profits.

-Promoting promoting the show on Conde Nast’s Them (LGBTQIA brand), Vogue (fashion brand), and Vanity Fair (culture brand) generated 6.4MM impressions, +81% above target (3.5MM impressions) via targeted pre-roll clips on-site, in-feed dark social posts, and editorial banners.
-Social content on NYC- based fashion magazine Paper, which ran interviews from contestants and articles delving into costuming and interviews with nightlife collective Papi Juice, was amplified on their Twitter, Facebook and Instagram. s.
+promoting the show on Conde Nast’s Them (LGBTQIA brand), Vogue (fashion brand), and Vanity Fair (culture brand) generated 6.4MM impressions, +81% above target (3.5MM impressions) via targeted pre-roll clips on-site, in-feed dark social posts, and editorial banners.
+Social content on NYC- based fashion magazine Paper, which ran interviews from contestants and articles delving into costuming and interviews with nightlife collective Papi Juice, was amplified on their Twitter, Facebook and Instagram.

-NYC-based fashion magazine Paper showcased 8 moving digital covers with interviews from contestants and two custom articles delving into costuming and interviews with nightlife collective Papi Juice.
-We amplified content on Paper’s Twitter, Facebook, and Instagram.

-Digital covers and articles on Paper.com had 451k views – surpassing benchmarks of 15k (+2906%).
 Paper social content generated 3MM impressions (above 1.9MM target impressions), generating 43K clicks, and 428K video views.
 Videos on these sites were viewed 925K times, +270% over target (250k views).

-Clicks hit 38K, +38% above target of 27.5K (1.37% CTR, +251% above benchmarks).

 HBO Max brand awareness increased by +3.5% and positive association with the platform increased +6.3%, while intent to watch increased by +7.1%.

 Significantly, the show was so successful that it is renewed for a second season.